philip-papasavvas/src/README.md

 - *Development*
     - [ ] *Translate this into a Jupyter Notebook to display the theory behind the ADF test, and list the hypotheses*

-## Future Ideas
+## Roadmap
+I have the following modules planned out and hope to implement soon
 - finance-database.py
     - Download security data from Yahoo Finance using yfinance and store the data in MongoDB using Arctic
     - *Development*
-        [ ] *Auto-run this for a given day and data stored down to database.
+        - [ ] *Auto-run this for a given day and data stored down to database.
 Diagnostic tool to deal with bad data*

 ## Other Modules
 - organise_files.py: *organise files by extension (supports xlsx and jpg) and move to specified folder*